 Dubai is the tourist and business hub that offers great opportunities for business.
 It attracts thousands of entrepreneurs and investors by its free-trade zones.
 If you are planning to open your own business, but are afraid to choose the wrong location, consider the destination that has been chosen by thousands of entrepreneurs - free-trade zones in Dubai.

 Of course, Dubai is not the only Emirate with free zones.
 They can be found in all Emirates, but Dubai offers the largest number of such zones.
-In this article, we are talking about what free-trade zones in Dubai and the UAE are, advantages they offer and other important details.
+In this article, we are talking about what free-trade zones in Dubai and the UAE are, the advantages they offer, and other important details.

 What is a free-trade zone in the Emirates?